 Around 40% of that is single use – used once, often for only a few minutes, and then thrown away.

 Not sure how much plastic you are using?
 Calculate your plastic footprint

 Can I recycle my plastic?

-Whilst some of our plastic can be recycled – bottles and food containers can go in our blue bins – many plastics can’t be recycled and lots end up as litter.
+Whilst some of our plastic can be recycled – plastic bottles and plastic pots, tubs and trays for food can go in our blue bins – many plastics can’t be recycled and lots end up as litter.

 Soft plastics have to go in the black bin.